nathantran00/JuiceBox/README.md

 # JuiceBox
- A landing page for a fictional box wine company, made with TailWind
+ A landing page for a fictional box wine company, made with Tailwind